-Are sourdough pancakes good?
-Let me be sincere here: these are the best pancakes I’ve ever had.
-Sourdough pancakes are perfection in a slightly round shape.
-They’re fluffy, have a fruity taste and are so light it’s super easy to eat a whole batch by yourself!
+Made with simple ingredients, these Sourdough Discard Pancakes are the best vegan pancakes I’ve ever had.
+They’re fluffy, have a fruity taste, and are so light that it’s super easy to eat a whole batch by yourself!

-Sourdough pancakes are nothing more than pancakes made with sourdough.
-Sourdough discard to be more specific, but you can also use it active if you like.
-They taste just a bit yeasty, and have some fruity hints, courtesy of the applesauce - but they definitely don’t taste like an apple pancake.
+Sourdough pancakes are made with sourdough discard, but you can also use an active sourdough culture to make them if you like.
+They taste just a bit yeasty and have some fruity hints, courtesy of the applesauce - but they definitely don’t taste like apple pancakes.

 If you still don’t have a sourdough starter and are looking to start your own, I have all the tips you need along with a step by step and huge FAQ in my sourdough starter guide.

-You can make this recipe in less than 30 minutes, and it serves well 2 people, 3 pancakes for each one.
-No need to let the batter rest overnight, as this recipe uses a fair amount of sourdough discard and also baking powder to make the pancakes fluffy and airy.
+You can make this recipe in less than 30 minutes, and it serves 2 people well, with 3 pancakes for each.
+There’s no need to let the batter rest overnight, as this recipe uses a fair amount of sourdough discard and baking powder to make the pancakes fluffy and airy.

-I made this recipe with zero animal ingredients, but if you’re wondering if there’s any possible ingredient substitution:
+I made this recipe with zero animal ingredients, but if you’re wondering if there are any possible ingredient substitutions:

-- Same applies for oat milk, you can use any other milk (again, if using cow milk, it won’t be vegan);
+- The same applies to oat milk.
+You can use any other milk (again, if using dairy milk, it won’t be vegan);

-- The applesauce can be substituted for an extra large egg if by chance you don’t have applesauce available and are not looking for a vegan recipe.
+- The applesauce can be substituted for an extra-large egg if you don’t have applesauce available and are not looking for a vegan recipe.

-My pan is large enough for only two pancakes at a time, and it usually takes 2 to 3 minutes first side and then 1 to 2 minutes more after flipped for them to be ready.
-Less than that and you’ll probably end up with an uncooked pancake in the middle.
+Step 03.
+Pour about ¼ to ⅓ cup of batter into heated pan.
+Mine is large enough for two pancakes at a time, and it usually takes 2 to 3 minutes on the first side and then 1 to 2 minutes more after flipping for them to be ready.
+Less than that, and you’ll probably end up with an uncooked pancake in the middle.

-ALWAYS cook them in medium to low heat, never on high heat.
+Always cook them using medium to low heat, never on high heat.
 If you use high heat, the bottoms will be done before your pancakes are fully cooked inside.

 About the batter

-Yes, the batter is a bit thicker than a normal pancake batter.
+This batter is a bit thicker than normal pancake batter.
 I usually use a spoon and my finger (wash your hands!) to pour the batter into the frying pan.
 I don’t really measure how much batter I use for each pancake, but I would guess about ⅓ cup for each one.

-One last tip: use the batter as soon as you make it, or the baking powder will lose its proprieties and you won’t get a super fluffy deliciously light and tall pancake.
+One last tip: for thick, tall pancakes, use the batter as soon as you make it.
+If you let the batter rest overnight, you risk the baking powder losing its properties.
+If so, you might not get a super fluffy, deliciously light, and tall pancake.

 Can my sourdough pancakes be frozen?

-Yes, you can freeze them after baked!
+Yes, you can freeze them after baking!
 These frozen sourdough pancakes reheat pretty well: just make sure to wait until they’re cooled before freezing them.
-Use an airtight container to store them, or a Ziploc bag proper for freezing.
+Use an airtight container to store them, or a Ziploc bag suitable for freezing.
 Also, never freeze uncooked batter.

 How to thaw them: you can microwave each one for about 30 seconds, or just pop them in the toaster.
-I prefer the last option!
+I prefer the latter option.

 Why are my sourdough pancakes gooey?

 Remember: just stir the ingredients together until you can’t see dry spots anymore.
-Some lumps are ok.
-And never fry your pancakes using high heat, or they will be ready before evenly cooked, and so, probably gooey in the middle.
+Some lumps are okay.
+And never cook your pancakes using high heat, or they will be ready before evenly cooked and probably gooey in the middle.

 What to eat with sourdough pancakes?

-So many possibilities here!
-I usually have mine with berries and maple syrup, but you can cave it with maple syrup only, or your favorite fruit.
+So many possibilities!
+I like to have mine with berries and maple syrup, but you can have it with maple syrup only, your favorite fruit, or a berry compote.

-I love to have it topped with granola, and I have some great granola options for you:
+I love to have it topped with granola, and have some great granola options for you:

 - peanut butter and banana granola tastes just like banana bread and is delicious with these pancakes!

-- If you're a coconut person, you should def try these tropical coconut granola;
+- If you're a coconut person, you should definitely try my tropical coconut granola;

 - Now my favorite: spring granola with apricot!
-This last one uses honey, but for a vegan diet, you can substitute for my vegan honey alternative.
+This recipe uses honey, but for a vegan diet, you can substitute honey with my vegan honey alternative.

-Although this recipe uses brown sugar, the pancake is just slightly sweet.
-So if you’re thinking about having these pancakes with savory options, know that they are also great with it!
+Although this recipe uses brown sugar, the pancakes are just slightly sweet.
+So if you’re thinking about having these pancakes with savory options, know that they are also great with them!

-Want more sourdough discard recipes?
-Try my sourdough tortillas, they’re super easy to make and last for days!
+Looking for more easy sourdough discard recipes?
+Try my sourdough tortillas!
+They’re super easy to make and last for days.

 📖 Recipe